 How is Endometriosis treated?

-While there is no cure for the condition at the moment, our specialists here at Sydney Pelvic Clinic can help you effectively alleviate the pain that is associated with it through abdominal/pelvic floor release, pelvic down floor training, nervous system downregulation, and targeted exercises and stretching routines you can do on your own at home.
+While there is no cure for the condition at the moment, our expert physiotherapists here at Sydney Pelvic Clinic can help you effectively alleviate the pain that is associated with it through abdominal/pelvic floor release, pelvic down floor training, nervous system down-regulation, and targeted exercises and stretching routines you can do on your own at home.